hyprwm/hyprland-wiki/pages/Crashes and Bugs/_index.md

 Try to reproduce your issue.
 If you can't (i.e. the bug is not present), go back to the Hyprland repo and run `git bisect good`.
 If you can reproduce it, run `git bisect bad`.
 _git_ will then checkout another commit and continue the binary search.
+If there's a build error, run `git bisect skip`.

 Reset, build and install Hyprland again and repeat this step until _git_ identifies the commit that introduced the bug: